Table of Contents Show

 Traveling in the Sun Trolley is a fantastic option to cover ground in Fort Lauderdale.
 This trolley covers all the important routes, including Las Olas Boulevard and downtown Fort Lauderdale.

-If you want an easy and fun way to cover your list of things to do in Fort Lauderdale, this is it!
-There’s an app available that you can download on your phones to check the routes and timings of these trolleys, so you’ll never lose your way!
-These trolleys are at negligible costs, and there are day passes available, making them great for saving your budget for the Fort Lauderdale attractions.
+You can download an app on your phone to check the routes and timings of these trolleys, so you’ll never lose your way!
+These trolleys are at negligible costs, and day passes are available, making them great for saving your budget for the Fort Lauderdale attractions.

 1.3 Cycleboard Party